 The only strikes against the new iPhone are its skimpy 64GB of storage in the base model and that a fast charger costs extra.

-Overall, the iPhone 11 is an outstanding value and undoubtedly one of the best phones you can buy.
+At this stage it may pay to wait for the iPhone 12, as that should offer 5G support along with lots of other upgrades.
+But the iPhone 11 remains an outstanding value and is undoubtedly one of the best phones you can buy.